turingschool/front-end-curriculum/projects/module-1/task-tracker.md

 <section class="answer">
 ### Part 2 - Bug Fix

 First, run `git checkout bug-fix` to get to the correct branch.
 If you made changes to the code on the `scavenger-hunt` branch, you may need to commit your work before switching branches (`git add .`, `git commit...`) - don't push!
+You should see `// BUG FIX` at the top of the `main.js` file to know you're in the right place.

 Oh no!
 There are a few bugs you need to fix:
 - Every new event is posting to Monday 😱